Shipley (constituency): Constituency profile

+Shipley is a constituency in West Yorkshire in England, within the City of Bradford borough.
+It covers the towns of Shipley, Baildon, Bingley and Denholme and the villages of Menston, Burley in Wharfedale, Wilsden and Cullingworth.

+This constituency covers the towns and villages to the north and north-west of the city of Bradford.
+Most of its residents live in the connected towns of Shipley, Baildon and Bingley which form part of Bradford's contiguous urban area.
+The towns have an industrial heritage, particularly in textile manufacturing, although the mills in the area have now been demolished or redeveloped.
+There is some deprivation in Shipley, however Baildon, Bingley and the rural villages are generally affluent with most residents living in semi-detached or larger detached houses.
+House prices across the constituency are generally higher than the rest of Yorkshire but lower than the UK average.

+Shipley has a low proportion of young adults and a large retired population.
+Residents have high levels of income and homeownership and the child poverty rate is below-average.
+They have average levels of education and a high proportion work in the health, manufacturing and education sectors.
+The percentage of residents claiming unemployment benefits is low.
+White people made up 89% of the population at the 2021 census.

+At the local council, the main towns are represented by a mixture of Reform UK, Green Party and Conservative councillors.
+The rural villages primarily elected Conservatives.
+An estimated 52% of voters in the Shipley constituency supported remaining in the European Union in the 2016 referendum, higher than the UK-wide figure of 48%.

 Boundaries

 1885–1918: The Municipal Borough of Bradford, and the civil parishes of Clayton, Eccleshill, Idle, North Bierley, and Shipley.

 1918–1950: The Urban Districts of Baildon, Bingley, Guiseley, Shipley, and Yeadon, and in the Rural District of Wharfedale the civil parishes of Esholt, Hawksworth, and Menston.

 1950–1983: The Urban Districts of Baildon, Bingley, and Shipley.

 1983–2010: The District of Bradford wards of Baildon, Bingley, Bingley Rural, Rombalds, Shipley East, and Shipley West.

 2010–present: The District of Bradford wards of Baildon, Bingley, Bingley Rural, Shipley, Wharfedale, and Windhill and Wrose.

 The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 History

 1885–1970

 This seat was created in the Redistribution of Seats Act 1885.
 Until 1923 the seat was almost exclusively represented by elected Liberals and Arthur Creech Jones was Secretary of State for the Colonies (1946–1950) during most of the Attlee Ministry.